Four-times world champion Ogier signs for Ford M-Sport

-LONDON Four-times world rally champion Sebastien Ogier will race for the M-Sport Ford team next season following Volkswagen's withdrawal.
+LONDON (Reuters) - Four-times world rally champion Sebastien Ogier will race for the M-Sport Ford team next season following Volkswagen's withdrawal.

 The Frenchman and co-driver Julien Ingrassia have won the last four titles in a row, with 38 rally wins.